EdwinVW/nats-demos/README.md

   - BasicMessaging: basic messaging demo focussed on replaying messages.
   - Store: simple event-based distributed book-store application using NATS and NATS-Streaming.

+Within every demo folder I've included some Powershell scripts to start the necessary components.

+The demos have some **prerequisites**:
+1. All scripts that start NATS or NATS Streaming assume that the folders where you have installed the NATS and NATS Streaming executables are added to the `PATH` environment variable.
+If for some reason you don't want that, just change the path to the executable in the `start-nats.ps1`, `start-nats-streaming.ps1` and `start-local-cluster.ps1` scripts.
-> The Store demo assumes there is a SQL Server running on your local machine on port 1434.
+2. The store demo assumes there is a SQL Server running on your local machine on port 1434.
 If you want to use a different host or port, change the connection-string in the 3 DBContext classes in the *OrderProcesingService*, *OrdersQueryService* and *ShippingService*.
-Also change the host and port on the *reset.ps1* script.
+Also change the host and port in the `reset.ps1` script.
+3. The store demo assumes there's a folder `D:\Temp\NATSDemos\Store`.
+It uses this as the file-location for the file-system based storage provider for NATS Streaming.
+If you want to use a different folder, create it and change the folder in the `start-nats.ps1` script and the `reset.ps1` script.

+>Disclaimer: the code is **NOT production grade** and only for demo purposes and for experimenting with NATS and NATS Streaming.